 Tomorrow, he promised himself.
 I'll definitely tell her tomorrow.

 The sun was setting, the sky was darkening, and the zoo was closing its doors to the public.
 Heavy, thick clouds made the sky look even darker, hiding it completely.
 It could start raining any moment from the look of it, and people seemed keen to get on their way.

 Gohan and Videl, however, were oblivious to it all as they followed the crowd towards the exit, hand in hand, sharing smiles and content looks.

 The dolphins' show had been pretty awesome, though Gohan didn't see much of it, as he'd been mostly watching Videl's reactions throughout the performance.
-He felt no regret, however, and had very much enjoyed himself.
+He had no regret, however, and had very much enjoyed himself.

-They'd later had lunch in one of the many food stands, and then resumed their tour around the zoo.
+They had later had lunch in one of the many food stands, and then resumed their tour around the zoo.
 Videl seemed to have particularly liked the snakes, lions, bears and eagles.
 They'd also gone back to see the tigers, which were her favorite.

 "You really like predators, huh," he'd said in amusement.

 "Well, they're way cooler than their prey," had replied Videl, like it was the most obvious thing in the world.
 "I like strong animals, not sissy ones."

 He'd burst out laughing at that, and soon enough she joined him.